uit-ntn/road-watcher-server/README.md

-Overview
+# Overview
-This repository contains the backend implementation for the Road Watcher mobile application.
+This repository contains the backend implementation for the Pothole Detection mobile application.
 The backend is built using Express.js and MongoDB, providing a robust and scalable solution for storing and managing pothole data submitted by users.

-Features
+## Features
 API Endpoints: RESTful APIs for data submission, retrieval, and management.
 Data Storage: MongoDB for efficient storage of pothole reports and user data.
 User Authentication: Secure user authentication to manage contributions and access data.